SirWilliam254/probability-statistics-R/README.md

 then X is said to be a negative binomial random variable.

 - Poisson

+A random variable X that takes counting values 0, 1, 2, . . ., is said to be a Poisson random variable with parameter λ, for some positive  λ value

 - Hypergeometric
 - ## Continuous
 - Uniform